 The Board has ensured that an appropriately resourced Actuarial Function is established and maintained within Ashdowns.
 The activities of Ashdowns' Actuarial Function are currently carried out by Mr Iain Smith with the support of actuarial consultants.
-Oversight is provided by the Board of Directors.

 Further information on the Actuarial Function is provided in Section B.6.